 State Archive Basel-Stadt

-Strategy, Service Design interfacing with digital access and architecture concepts (Basel.
+Strategy development, Service Design, Digital access, Architectural and Place-making concepts (Basel.
 2014 – ongoing)

 Concept development, Positioning strategy, Online strategy, Visual identity (Winterthur, 2014-2015)